Teen Dental Care

 Growth and development of the teeth and oral structures occur in many different stages.
-Here at Frisco Kid’s Dentistry, we care about all of those different developmental stages and our goal is to provide specific information and services to maintain proper oral health throughout your child’s life.
+Here at Lonestar Kid’s Dentistry, we care about all of those different developmental stages and our goal is to provide specific information and services to maintain proper oral health throughout your child’s life.
 Our teen patients have unique risk factors and needs particular to their age and development.

 Increased Risk for Cavities in the Teenage Years

 Research has shown that the highest rate of cavity formation is seen during adolescence.
 There are many possibilities as to why this is the case.
 Teens can often show a disinterest in proper oral hygiene and unlike younger children, they do not benefit from parental aid in brushing or flossing.
 In addition, teens have more control over their own diet, which unfortunately does not always lead to beneficial food choices.
 Increased consumption of cavity-causing foods (namely carbohydrate-rich snacks and drinks) along with an inattention to oral hygiene can lead to dramatic increases in cavity risk.
 Patients often have the mentality that “if nothing hurts, then nothing is wrong” but the pain is usually only a later symptom of cavities and often a sign of severe decay.
 It is because of this that routine dental exams are vital to identify and minimize risk factors and areas of concerns before they become cavities.

 Increased Risk for Gum Disease in the Teenage Years